 TABLE 19.1Minoxidil and Finasteride—The Only Two FDA-Approved Medications for Male Pattern Hair Loss ||Download (.pdf) TABLE 19.1 Minoxidil and Finasteride—The Only Two FDA-Approved Medications for Male Pattern Hair Loss

 | || |

 5-α reductase type II inhibitor blocking the conversion of testosterone to dihydrotestosterone

 Emphasize maintenance over regrowth of hair and compliance for at least 6–8 months to see benefit

 Emphasize maintenance over regrowth of hair and compliance 6–8 months to see benefit

 2% of men experience sexual dysfunction.
 Reversible within days if discontinued

-No allergic reactions, blood monitoring ...
+No allergic reactions, blood monitoring or drug ...